rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

 ---
-title: Nodes
+title: Date
 position: 1.04
 type:
-description: >-
+description: >- Data that is stored in Technopedia is referenced by nodes and relationships.
 content_markdown: >-

   #### About Nodes in Technopedia

   ######
-  Nodes are the entities in the Technopedia graph where each nodes stores specific data.
+  Nodes are the entities in the Technopedia graph that store specific data.
 Nodes can have any number of attributes, which are represented by key-value-pairs.<br>
    * Nodes are entities that store the Technopedia data.
    * Node names are surrounded by parentheses in a query, for example, (Node).
    * Nodes have different attributes that show data in key-value pairs.
+   * Nodes are connected to other nodes by relatioships.

   To get data from multiple nodes in one query, you use defined relationships to other nodes in your queries to connect the nodes and their attributes.